Az élet királya: Cast

 Cast adapted from the books Lugosi : His Life in Films, on Stage, and in the Hearts of Horror Lovers and Becoming Dracula: Volume 1.

 Production

 Az élet királya was based on Oscar Wilde's novel The Picture of Dorian Gray (1891).
 In the film, Norbert Dán plays Dorian Gray while Bela Lugosi portrayed Lord Harry Watton, known in the novel as Lord Henry Wotton.

 Release

 Az élet királya was previewed at the Uránia in Budapest on October 23, 1917.
-It was officially released in January 21, 1918 at Budapest's Corso Theater.
+It was officially released on January 21, 1918, at Budapest's Corso Theater.
 The film was described as an "almost unprecedented success" in local Budapest press.

 In some ads, the film was referred to as simple Élet királya.
 The film was released in Germany as Die Spur seiner Sünden.
 Outside of Hungary it was also known as Dorian Gray Arckepe.
 As of 2022, as with nearly all of Lugosi's Hungarian film productions, no copy of the film is known to exist.